 3. Soft Power:

-– Cultural Diplomacy: Soft power, as coined by Joseph Nye, emphasizes the ability to influence others through attraction and persuasion rather than coercion.
-Cultural diplomacy involves leveraging a country’s cultural assets to build positive perceptions and foster cooperation.
+– Soft power means influencing others through attraction rather than force.
+Cultural diplomacy uses a country’s cultural strengths to create positive views and encourage cooperation.

 4. Diversity and Multiculturalism: